Transient terahertz photoconductivity of insulating cuprates: Experiment

 The inset to Fig.~\ref{fig:time}(a) shows a schematic of our measurement process.
-We create photocarriers by illuminating the sample with 100~fs, 3.10~eV pump pulses from a frequency-doubled laser amplifier.
-We probe their transient THz response with ZnTe using standard nonlinear optical methods~\cite{Ulbricht:2011fl}.
-To determine the time-dependent photoconductivity, we mechanically chop the pump beam to measure $\Delta E(t,\tau)$, the change in the THz probe field as a function of THz measurement time $t$ and pump delay $\tau$, and compare this to a reference THz field $E(t)$ transmitted through the unexcited sample.
-The terahertz beam diameter is 1.1~mm or less throughout our 2--4~meV measurement bandwidth, so our 5~mm pump beam diameter provides uniform illumination.
+We create photocarriers by illuminating the sample at a 10-degree angle of incidence with 100~fs, 3.10~eV pump pulses from a frequency-doubled laser amplifier that operates at a 1~kHz repetition rate.
+We probe their transient THz response using standard nonlinear optical methods with ZnTe generator and detector crystals~\cite{Ulbricht2011}.
+The optical penetration depth of the pump is approximately 100~nm, and the samples are transparent at terahertz frequencies, so we use a transmission geometry and treat the photoconducting layer in the thin-film approximation for analysis.
+The terahertz beam diameter is 2.2~mm or less for all frequencies above 2~meV, and our pump beam diameter is 5~mm.
+The noncollinear geometry limits our temporal resolution to approximately one picosecond.